RediSearch/RSCoordinator/README.md

 loadmodule /path/to/oss-module.so
 ```

-The module automatically descover the Redis cluster topology and distribute the search commands accordingly.
+The module automatically discovers the Redis cluster topology and distributes the search commands accordingly.

 # Commands

 See http://redisearch.io/Commands/